 No student will be re-admitted until all fees, charges and dues owed to the university have been paid.
-A non-refundable re-admission fee of AED 300 is charged.
+A non-refundable re-admission fee is charged.

-7.5.
+6.5.
 Study Load for Graduate students

 a.
 Study load for Master students